majorrawdawg/tacocoin/README.md

-# Taco_Meme_Coin
+# Taco Meme Coin

-Taco_Meme_Coin is a pioneering project creating the first meme coin on GalaChain.
+Taco Meme Coin is a pioneering project creating the first meme coin on GalaChain.
 It embodies a unique blend of community engagement, artist support, and fan activities, offering a playful and engaging crypto ecosystem.
 This project repurposes an existing site and codebase for a fresh direction, integrating 98.css for a nostalgic Win 98/95 theme, while aiming for a balance between retro and modern aesthetics.

 ## Overview

 The project leverages the latest in blockchain technology, specifically GalaChain, to foster a vibrant community around the $TACO token.
 It features a dynamic website themed after Windows 95/98, utilizing Next.js for routing and EJS for templating.
-The backend is powered by Node.js with Express, MongoDB for data persistence, and employs Web3.js for interacting with Ethereum-based smart contracts.
+The backend is powered by Node.js with Express, MongoDB for data persistence, and employs GalaChain SDK for interacting with chaincode.

 ## Features